 As we’ve already mentioned, more and more people are moving from rural to urban areas.
 That means there is an increasing demand for real estate in urban areas.
 With real estate opportunities in developing countries being quite diverse, there is definitely an opportunity for everyone, especially because entering the real estate business in those countries is much easier than in developed countries, known for their stringent processes.

 The list of activities that people are involved in includes land flipping (buying land, waiting for it to appreciate and selling it off for a profit), open space leasing (purchasing strategically located space and leasing it out), rendering real estate agency services and buying a land, building on it and then renting it out.

 People looking for a quick and cheap business to start consideration freelancing before any other option and the situation in developing countries is not much different.
 The benefit of working from home and offering your services or products globally is a very attractive idea, but one has to know what they’re getting into.
-Those living in developing countries also offer services related to graphics design, digital marketing, video services, articles and e-book writing, advertisement, music, programming among others, just like people from developed countries.
+Those living in developing countries also offer services related to graphics design, digital marketing, video services, articles and e-book writing, advertisement, welding, music, programming among others, just like people from developed countries.

 It is often the case that a similar or even better quality of work can be received from a freelancer living in a third world country than from their counterparts in developed countries, which is why many companies are outsourcing people from third world countries.
 Such companies are saving money and providing employment to those in desperate need, which is a win-win situation.

 Many developing countries are located in areas that get plenty of sunshine.
 Since solar power is the most abundant and easy to source form of energy, no wonder people in third world countries are becoming increasingly interested in them.
 The trend is further justified by the fact that most developing countries have the problem with provision of electricity.